 Learning the Korean language is fun and exciting.
+If you are a pro at Japanese translations then there is every chance you will find you have the transferable skills required to learn this language.
 For Korean pop culture enthusiasts, it’s hitting two (or probably even more) birds with one stone.

 However, like any other language, learning Korean is not easy.
 It takes a lot of time and a huge amount of exposure, and it requires a steady rate of practice.
 Self-studying is a good start, but you may end up with errors, an uneasy grasp of the basics, and a bit of mispronunciation.